Xilmi/Rotp-Fusion/README.md

 ## What's New

 2022.10.24 (BR)
+  - Added options to shuriken galaxies, some time better looking.

+2022.10.24 (BR)
   - Fixed lonely Orion in Galaxy preview.
 (When opponents are maxed out)
   - Added Companions worlds in Galaxy preview.
   - Added original moo small galaxy size: named it Micro = 24 stars.